LucaCoding21/FitCheck/DEVELOPMENT_LOG.md

 _This development log serves as the complete reference for FitCheck's architecture, features, and Firebase implementation.
 Always consult this document before making significant changes to ensure data integrity and user experience consistency._

+## [Date: 2024-06-09] Settings Screen Notification Integration

+- **Integrated notification toggles directly into Settings screen** for improved UX
+- Replaced "Notifications" button with 6 inline toggle switches for all notification types
+- Added `NotificationToggleItem` component with consistent styling and Switch controls
+- Imported `useNotificationSettings` hook to manage preferences in real-time
+- Maintained same functionality as separate NotificationPreferences screen
+- Users can now toggle notification preferences without navigating to separate screen
+- All 6 notification types supported: Comments, Ratings, New Fits, Daily Reminders, Leaderboard Results, New Members

 ## [Date: 2024-06-09] Modernized CommentInput for Instagram-like look

 - Refactored `CommentInput` to use a more modern, Instagram-inspired design.